wp-plugins/wp-fetlife-importer/readme.txt

 = Why aren't some of my Pictures being imported?  =

 Most likely, it's because you haven't written any captions on your FetLife Pictures.
-You need to make sure that each of the pictures on your FetLife profile has its own (unique) caption, so WP FetLife Importer won't think it's already imported that picture.
+You need to make sure that each of the pictures on your FetLife profile has its own (unique) caption, so WP WordPress Importer won't think it's already imported that picture.

 = Why is FetLife so awful? =